-The State of Michigan selected DWIHN as one (1) of four (4) Prepaid Inpatient Health Plans to participate in the Dual-Eligible demonstration pilot project (aka MI Health Link) that began in May 2015 and extended to December 31, 2022.
+The State of Michigan selected DWIHN as one (1) of four (4) Prepaid Inpatient Health Plans (PIHP) to participate in the Dual-Eligible demonstration pilot project (aka MI Health Link) that began in May 2015 and extended to December 31, 2022.
 The pilot was designed to integrate primary care with mental health and substance use disorder treatment to improve overall health care outcomes, create greater efficiencies in the delivery of services, and reduce costs.
 The integrated care model organizes the coordination of the Medicare and Medicaid benefits, and requires collaboration between the Integrated Care Organizations (ICOs), DWIHN, and its privileged provider network.
-The project requires the reconfiguration of several operational areas at DWIHN.
 It also involved developing and negotiating five (5) contracts with ICO's.